nmarryatt/RNAseq-nextflow/README.md

 ├── multiqc_report.html
 └── multiqc_data/

 ## Notes
-The pipeline currently assumes single-end RNA-seq data A Salmon index must already exist
+The pipeline currently assumes single-end RNA-seq data.
+A Salmon index must already exist.
-Absolute paths are used for development and may be made relative in future versions This workflow uses Nextflow DSL2
+Absolute paths are used for development and may be made relative in future versions.
+This workflow uses Nextflow DSL2.